 These symptoms can be associated with migraines or other eye conditions.
 If you are experiencing these symptoms for the first time, a comprehensive eye examination is highly recommended.
 We can also assess your peripheral vision to diagnose any issues involving the visual pathway.
 Migraines can sometimes also be triggered by eye focusing issues.

-Many eye conditions and eye diseases have genetic basis.
-In children, short-sightedness, long-sightedness and lazy eyes can be hereditary — if you have one of these eye conditions your children should have their first eye test at a younger age (before 3) and be more closely monitored for eyesight changes.
-In adults, glaucoma, macular degeneration and retinal detachment are known to run in families and we recommend yearly check ups if there is a family history of eye diseases.
+Many eye conditions and eye diseases are genetic.
+In children, short-sightedness, long-sightedness and lazy eyes can be hereditary.
+If you have one of these eye conditions, your children should have their first eye test at a younger age (before 3) and be more closely monitored for eyesight changes.
+In adults, glaucoma, macular degeneration and retinal detachment are known to run in families and we recommend yearly eye check ups if there is a family history of eye diseases.

 Renew Driver's Licence

-You may have received a letter from Land Transport Authority prompting you to have an eyesight and eye health test to renew your driver's licence for a medical reason.
+You may have received a letter from the Land Transport Authority in Singapore prompting you to have an eyesight and eye health test to renew your driver's licence for a medical reason.
 We can assess your eyes in relation to the standards for driving and complete the vision medical examination for you.
-Our practice is equipped with a color vision and visual acuity compatible with medical guidelines for a driving test.
+Our practice is equipped with a colour vision and visual acuity test compatible with medical guidelines for a driver’s licence.